Return to Lines in the Sand (Opener)

 “Alright!
 Plan B!” she snapped, before backhanding the altar with her fist.
 The stone burst, and the cavern filled with blue light.

-And that’s about when she felt Talon’s knife plunge into the soft spot of her armor beneath her raised arm.
-Not fast enough.
+She had a hunch that Talon would be coming around from her left, and thought she glimpsed something in her peripheral vision.
+And that’s about when she felt Talon’s knife plunge into the soft spot of her armor beneath her raised right arm.

 She staggered and fell onto her knee, catching herself with her left glove.
 With Talon still twisting his knife inside her, she ground her teeth together and yanked her right fist up to block Katarina’s stab at her throat.
 The Noxian steel screeched over the hexproofed metal, and she smelled the black smoke of kill-curses burning off the edge.

-“I SAID GRAB AND GO!” she shouted.
+“GRAB!
+AND!
+GO!” she shouted.
 She felt the cold, tingly, creeping chill of Noxian poison, the one that made your skin go numb while your lungs felt like they were filling up with broken glass.
-On top of the Void-sickness, it was a really lovely feeling.

 She whirled around, and a wild swing hit Talon in the chest.
 He went flying, but she didn’t see him hit the wall.